amyraawhite/CSC_345_G00nz/README.md

   - Method places the key into the Hash Table; utilizes Linear Probing for collision management

 get(K key):
-  - Method gets the desired key from hashTable; utilizes linear probing until key is found; if key is not found, returns empty KeyValuePair object / null
+  - Method gets the desired key from hashTable; utilizes linear probing until the key is found; if the key is not found, returns empty KeyValuePair object / null

 remove(K key):
-  - Method finds desired key and removes the key from the Hash Table; utilizes linear probing to find keys should they not be at the "correct" index
+  - Method finds the desired key and removes the key from the Hash Table; utilizes linear probing to find keys should they not be at the "correct" index

+resizeUp():
+ - method resizes the Hash Table to be the next prime number and rehashes all of the values present in the hashMap

+putExisitng(KeyValuePair<K, V> key:
+  - Method takes an existing Key/Value pair and inserts it into the new Hash Table to preserve its current frequency

+resizeDown():
+  - method resizes Hash Table to be the next smallest prime number and rehashes all of the values present in the Hash Table

+isPrime(int num):
+  - method returns a boolean that says if the passed number was prime or not

+nextSmallestPrime(int num):
+  - Method finds the next smallest prime number and uses isPrime to validate the number

+nextLargestPrime(int num):
+  - Method find the next largest prime number and uses isPrime to validate that number

+hash(K key):
+  - function returns the hash Value of the current key

+get_size():
+  - Method returns the current size of the table

+getHashTable():
-**Frequencies Class:**<br>
+  - Method returns the current Hash Table **Frequencies Class:**<br>
 The Frequencies<T> class calculates the frequencies of the items stored in the Hashtable class.